Antisemitism during the Gaza war

-During the Gaza war, there has been an increase in antisemitic incidents around the world.
-In the United States, organizations opposed to antisemitism, including the Anti-Defamation League and the American Jewish Committee, reported that the total incidence of antisemitic occurrences increased significantly.
-Organizations in Western European countries, such as the UK's Community Security Trust and France's SPJC, reported similar increases.
+During the Gaza war, there has been an observed increase in antisemitic incidents worldwide.
+In the United States, organizations opposed to antisemitism, including Anti-Defamation League and the American Jewish Committee, reported that the total incidence of antisemitic occurrences increased significantly.
+Organizations in Western European countries, such as the UK's Community Security Trust and France's Service de Protection de la Communauté Juive (SPCJ), reported similar increases.
 There have been widely reported individual acts of violence against Jews around the world since the Gaza war began.
+Among the most significant events were the 2023 antisemitic riots in the North Caucasus, the 2024 Dagestan attacks, the fatal 2025 Manchester synagogue attack, the 2025 Bondi Beach shooting and the 2026 London antisemitic attacks, including the 2026 Golders Green attack.

-The distinction between antisemitism—hostility, prejudice, or discrimination against Jews—and anti-Zionism—opposition to Zionism—has been disputed during the Gaza war.
-Israeli leaders and supporters of Israel have frequently accused their perceived opponents—including student protesters, the genocide case against Israel at the International Court of Justice, and participants in attempts to break Israel's blockade on the Gaza Strip—of antisemitism.
-Some pro-Israel organizations in North America, such as the Heritage Foundation, the Anti-Defamation League, Canary Mission, and Betar, have sought to blur the distinction and have characterized protests against the war and genocide as antisemitic.
+The distinction between antisemitism—hostility, prejudice, or discrimination against Jews—and anti-Zionism—opposition to Zionism—has been disputed.
+Israeli leaders and supporters of Israel have frequently accused their perceived opponents of antisemitism.
 Critics of these characterizations—including scholars, journalists, and activists—have described them as exploiting the accusation of antisemitism to silence criticism of Israel.
-During the Gaza war, various governments and institutions have adopted definitions of antisemitism, such as the IHRA definition, that critics say conflate anti-Zionism or criticism of Israel with antisemitism.

-Africa

-Egypt

-On 7 May 2024, Israeli-Canadian businessman Ziv Kipper, head of Egyptian food exporter OK Group, was fatally shot in Alexandria.
-The killing was claimed by a previously unknown group named "Vanguards of Liberation - the Martyr Mohammad Salah group", a reference to the Egyptian police officer who fatally shot three Israeli soldiers in 2023.
-The group, who described Kipper as a Mossad agent, said the murder was in retaliation to "massacres in Gaza" and the Rafah offensive.
-Egyptian authorities disputed their account and said the killing was purely criminal.

-Tunisia

-On 18 October 2023, the El Hamma synagogue of El Hamma, Tunisia, which is a Jewish pilgrimage site and contains the tomb of 16th-century Kabbalist Rabbi Yosef Ma'aravi, was severely damaged during anti-Israel riots, with hundreds of people filmed setting fire to the building.
+The line between the two categories is hard to define, as there can be significant overlap between them.

+International